icsob2022/icsob2022.github.io/PhDRetreatSubmissions/index.md

 <b style="font-size: 18px">Submissions</b></p>
 The PhD Retreat submission must consist of two elements:
 <ul style="list-style: none;">
 <li style="margin-bottom: 10px">A letter from the PhD student’s supervisor.
 The letter should include the current state of the PhD student’s research as well as the expected date to complete the PhD thesis.
-The letter should be submitted via email, directed to the PhD Retreat chairs (<a href= "mailto:aaaldaeej@iau.edu.sa">aaaldaeej@iau.edu.sa</a> and <a href= "mailto:lzaina@ufscar.br">lzaina@ufscar.br</a>).
+The letter should be submitted via email, directed to the PhD Retreat chairs (<a href= "mailto:aaaldaeej@iau.edu.sa" target="_blank">aaaldaeej@iau.edu.sa</a> and <a href= "mailto:lzaina@ufscar.br">lzaina@ufscar.br</a>).
 </li>
 <li>A short paper that describes the PhD student’s thesis.
 The short paper should not be anonymous and should meet the following requirements:
 <ul style="list-style: none;">